szymon-sawicki/shopping/README.md

 # shopping-app

-Simple app used to train java collections skills and TDD.
+Simple app used to train java collections skills (mostly maps) and TDD.
-I will made rest web api with spark web framework
+Maybe will make rest web api with spark web framework, but i'm not sure at the moment

 ### Technology stack
 - Java 16